NapaValleyPhotographicSociety.org

 (Right) Lanny Johnson came upon this elegant egret at Kennedy Park.

 The Napa River is full of activity despite to wintery weather.
 But so is your backyard, your daily walk, a drive along the Silverado Trail.
-What have you seen recently that made you haul out your camera?

 If you came across a Photo Op you'd like to share we welcome your images.